FAIRYCOREKVLT/Cartoon/README.md

 Funny console animation.
-You can make an .exe file and amuse your friends.
+You can make an .exe file by running 'install.py' and 'compile_exe.py' and amuse your friends.